Vitamin B12 Assay, Serum

 Vitamin B12 level <150 ng/L is considered evidence of vitamin B12 deficiency.
 Follow-up with tests for antibodies to intrinsic factor (IFBA / Intrinsic Factor Blocking Antibody, Serum) are recommended to identify this potential cause of vitamin B12 malabsorption.
 For specimens without antibodies, follow-up testing of vitamin B12 tissue deficiency by measuring MMA (MMAS / Methylmalonic Acid [MMA], Quantitative, Serum) and/or homocysteine (HCYSP / Homocysteine, Total, Plasma) may be indicated if the patient is symptomatic.

-Patients with serum B12 levels between 150-400 ng/L are considered borderline and should be evaluated further by functional tests for vitamin B12 deficiency.
+Patients with serum B12 levels between 150 and 400 ng/L are considered borderline and should be evaluated further by functional tests for vitamin B12 deficiency.
 The plasma homocysteine level is a good screening test.
 A normal level effectively excludes vitamin B12 and folate deficiency in an asymptomatic patient.
 However, the test is not specific and many situations can cause an increased level.
 In contrast, an increased serum MMA level is more specific for cellular-level B12 deficiency and is not increased by folate deficiency.

 Ordering ACASM / Pernicious Anemia Cascade simplifies the evaluation of B12 deficiency and will ensure that additional testing is performed in patients with a decreased vitamin B12 level: